-The Philadelphia Police Department Neighborhood Services Unit towed 568 abandoned automobiles in Southwest Philadelphia between January 1 and June 30, 2018.
+The Philadelphia Police Department Neighborhood Services Unit tows abandoned vehicles.

-Philadelphia Licenses and Inspections took action against six automotive shops that were out of compliance.
+Philadelphia Licenses and Inspections takes action against automotive shops that are out of compliance.

 As a direct result of community feedback, five interventions were determined as key to sustained neighborhood beautification throughout Southwest Philadelphia.
 These interventions are intended to address the main causes of litter as identified by both community stakeholders and the City: vacant land and open space that lead to illegal dumping, a lack of lighting in strategic areas to deter illegal dumping and other crimes, and scrap yards and automotive shops.
 The five interventions developed for Southwest Philadelphia are: